rjfahl/FizzBuzz/README.md

 # FizzBuzz
-### This project contains code for the Fizz Buzz code Kata
+### This project contains code for the Fizz Buzz, TDD driven, code Kata

 ---
 ## Languages